 RECENT SUCCESS STORIES FROM COURSE GRADUATES

-An extraordinary proportion of course graduates who have pitched their finished proposals have secured agents and book deals, and we are proud of supporting a diverse range of students from all sorts of backgrounds, with a huge variety of book ideas.
-A number of people prefer to remain anonymous, and of course we respect their wishes, but here are three examples of recent publications from our graduates:
+An extraordinary proportion of course graduates who have pitched their finished proposals have secured agents and book deals, and we are proud to support a diverse range of students from all sorts of backgrounds, with a huge variety of book ideas.
+A number of people prefer to remain anonymous, and of course we respect their wishes, but among those happy to share, here are examples of recent publications from our graduates:

 YOUR TURN NEXT?